thomasthaddeus/cityuseattle.github.io/docs/environment/nodejs.md

 # Section 2: Using a Node installer to install Node.js and NPM

  1. If you're using MacOS or Windows, use one of the installers from the Node.js download page.
-    Open <https://nodejs.org/en/download/> then download latest version of Node.js Installable archive file.
+    Open <https://nodejs.org/en/download/> then download the latest version of the Node.js installable archive file.
     Be sure to install the version labeled long-term support (**LTS**).
-    (As of Sep 22, 2021, the latest Node.js LTS version is 14.17.6, includes NPM 6.14.15)
+    (As of Sep 22, 2021, the latest Node.js LTS version is 14.17.6 which includes NPM 6.14.15)

     ![](/assets/images/node/nodejs_download_page.png)

- 2. Install the Node.js
+ 2. Install Node.js

     ![](/assets/images/node/installing_win.png)